antoniozah/job-seeker/README.md

 # job-seeker

-Job Seeker is a mobile-first app on React.js, with TypeScript.
-I use Axios to authenticate the user and getting jobs to apply to them later.
+Job Seeker is a mobile-first app on React.js, with TypeScript and Redux Toolkit.
+It's interacting with API with the help of Axios( Login -jwt authentication mechanism & Bearer token- and Fetching data).
+It also has infinite scrolling functionality for fetching jobData when meeting bottom of the screen.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\

-### `npm test`

-Launches the test runner in the interactive watch mode.\

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!